Social Determinants of Health: Fruit and Vegetable Incentive Programs

 Summary of Results

-The CPSTF finding is based on evidence from a systematic review of 30 studies conducted in the United States.
-Evidence from the included studies showed fruit and vegetable incentive programs reduced household food insecurity and increased fruit and vegetable consumption.
-Evidence also showed that programs in which incentives were provided to participants who were at risk for or had diet-related health conditions showed improved blood glucose as measured using A1c levels.
+Evidence from the systematic review’s included studies showed that fruit and vegetable incentive programs reduced household food insecurity and increased the consumption of these foods.
+Evidence also showed that programs providing incentives to participants at risk for or with diet-related health conditions resulted in improved blood glucose levels, as measured by A1c levels.
 Across the studies, the programs:

 Reduced household food insecurity: